Little Italy DFDS review

 DFDS Little Italy Restaurant Review

-Our experoence with Little Italy restaurant DFDS
+Our experience with Little Italy restaurant DFDS

 The at Little Italy restaurant DFDS includes a selection of freshly made pizzas, pasta dishes, salads, and desserts.
 The pizzas are generally well-made, with a crispy thin crust and decent toppings, though they might not rival an authentic Italian pizzeria.
 The pasta dishes are good, though some can feel a bit basic or lacking in seasoning.
 Portion sizes are reasonable, making it a good choice for both light and hearty eaters.